XMM-Newton: Concept and mission history

 The observational scope of XMM-Newton includes the detection of X-ray emissions from astronomical objects, detailed studies of star-forming regions, investigation of the formation and evolution of galaxy clusters, the environment of supermassive black holes and mapping of the mysterious dark matter.

 In 1982, even before the launch of XMM-Newton's predecessor EXOSAT in 1983, a proposal was generated for a "multi-mirror" X-ray telescope mission.
 The XMM mission was formally proposed to the ESA Science Programme Committee in 1984 and gained approval from the Agency's Council of Ministers in January 1985.
 That same year, several working groups were established to determine the feasibility of such a mission, and mission objectives were presented at a workshop in Denmark in June 1985.
 At this workshop, it was proposed that the spacecraft contain 12 low-energy and 7 high-energy X-ray telescopes.
 The spacecraft's overall configuration was developed by February 1987, and drew heavily from lessons learned during the EXOSAT mission; the Telescope Working Group had reduced the number of X-ray telescopes to seven standardised units.
 In June 1988 the European Space Agency approved the mission and issued a call for investigation proposals (an "announcement of opportunity").
 Improvements in technology further reduced the number of X-ray telescopes needed to just three.

 In June 1989, the mission's instruments had been selected and work began on spacecraft hardware.
 A project team was formed in January 1993 and based at the European Space Research and Technology Centre (ESTEC) in Noordwijk, Netherlands.
 Prime contractor Dornier Satellitensysteme (a subsidiary of the former DaimlerChrysler Aerospace) was chosen in October 1994 after the mission was approved into the implementation phase, with development and construction beginning in March 1996 and March 1997, respectively.
-The XMM Survey Science Centre was established at the University of Leicester in 1995.
+The XMM Survey Science Centre was established at School of Physics and Astronomy at the University of Leicester in 1995.
 The three flight mirror modules for the X-ray telescopes were delivered by Italian subcontractor Media Lario in December 1998, and spacecraft integration and testing was completed in September 1999.

 XMM left the ESTEC integration facility on 9 September 1999, taken by road to Katwijk then by the barge Emeli to Rotterdam.
 On 12 September, the spacecraft left Rotterdam for French Guiana aboard Arianespace's transport ship MN Toucan.
 The Toucan docked at the French Guianese town of Kourou on 23 September, and was transported to Guiana Space Centre's Ariane 5 Final Assembly Building for final launch preparation.